 What is a unit of alcohol and how much can I drink?

 One unit is 10ml of pure alcohol.
 It is the amount of alcohol the average adult can process in an hour.
-The number of units in a drink is based on its size and alcohol strength.
-A pint of strong larger contains three, whereas a pint of low-strength lager has just over two units.
+The number of units in a drink depends on its size and alcohol strength.
+A pint of strong larger contains three, whereas a pint of low-strength lager has about two units.
 Knowing your units will help you stay in control of your drinking.

 To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis.

-If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over three of more days.
-If you have one or two heavy drinking episodes a week, you increase your risks of death resulting from long term illness or accidents and injuries.
+If you drink as much as 14 units per week, it is best to spread your drinking over three of more days.
+If you have one or two heavy drinking episodes a week, you increase your risks of long term illness.

 A good way to cut down is to have several drink-free days each week.